Narasimha1997/pnuemonia_classification_onnx/README.md

-# pnuemonia_classification_onnx
+# pneumonia_classification_onnx
-Pnuemonia classification at scale using ONNX runtime and an inference server with batching support.
+Pneumonia classification at scale using ONNX runtime and an inference server with batching support.

-The project pnuemonia_classification is aimed at understanding the complete AI Research-Development-Production pipeline.
+The project pneumonia_classification is aimed at understanding the complete AI Research-Development-Production pipeline.
 The best approach for learning is identified in `train.ipynb`, the model is built and trained.
 Later it is made ready for optimized inference by converting it to ONNX and executing on ONNX Runtime.
 This repo also provides a comphrensive understanding of how to export and use ONNX Models, if you are looking for a source to understand ONNX practically, you are at the right place.